Fire Extinguisher Service, Sales & Training

 How to report a discharged or compromised extinguisher right away

-How to understand the limits of an extinguisher in the real world
+How to understand the real limits of an extinguisher

 Training also helps customers with